A list of states with Correlates of War abbreviations and identifiers, plus

 Details

-This data set contains the list of states in the international system as updated and distributed by the Correlates of War Project.
+This data set contains the states in the international system as updated and distributed by the Correlates of War Project.

-These data sets identify states, their standard Correlates of War "country code" or state number (used throughout the Correlates of War project data sets), state abbreviations, and dates of membership as states and major powers in the international system.
+It identifies states, their standard Correlates of War country code or state number, state abbreviations and dates of membership as states and major powers in the international system.

 The Correlates of War Project includes a state in the international system from 1816 to 2016 according to the following criteria: